pairshaped/curlingio-docs/docs/club-management/website-hosting.md

 ## Overview

 Need a web presence for your club that isn't a Facebook group, but don't want the expense or complex administrative burden that comes with a full website hosting service (e.g. WordPress)?
-Try Curling I/O's basic website hosting option!
+Try Curling IO's basic website hosting option!

-For clubs that lack a web presence, Curling I/O includes a basic integrated website hosting option, allowing you to publish simple pages and articles with image and textual content within your I/O environment.
+For clubs that lack a web presence, Curling IO includes a basic integrated website hosting option, allowing you to publish simple pages and articles with image and textual content within your IO environment.
 This content hosting does *not* include custom domains (e.g. www.yourclub.ca vs. yourclub.curling.io), navigation menu customization, or advanced styling options.

 This basic content hosting option is disabled by default, since most clubs already have their own web presence (e.g. Wordpress, Wix, Squarespace, Weebly, etc.).